 From Kismet you can take a water taxi (631-665-8885) over to the Sunken Forest at Sailor's Haven and enjoy a short hike through a beautiful 250+ year old maritime forest.
 There is also a snack bar, public bathrooms and small marina.

-During the summer there is an $8.00 parking fee at Robert Moses state park.
+During the summer there is a small parking fee at Robert Moses state park.

 Note: Children must be 42 inches tall to tour the lighthouse tower.